-Like walnuts, chestnuts are another nut that you can easily find in many parts of the USA.
+Like walnuts, chestnuts are another nut you can easily find in many parts of the USA.
 Just be warned that there is a difference between horse chestnuts and sweet chestnuts.

-Horse chestnuts are terribly bitter and poisonous (though you’d have to eat a lot of them to kill you).
+Horse chestnuts are bitter and poisonous (though you’d have to eat a lot of them to kill you).
 Sweet chestnuts are the ones we eat on Thanksgiving.

 Chickweed (Stellaria media)

 Chickweed is a plant that gardeners spend a lot of time trying to get rid of.
-But, in a survival situation, you will be really glad that this plant is there.
+But, in a survival situation, you will be glad that this plant is there.
 It grows pretty much anywhere that there is moist, rich soil.
 The stem, leaves, and flowers are all edible and can be eaten raw as a salad.

 Got a marshy area near where you live?
-Go grab some of the cattails growing there and pull up their roots.
+Grab some of the cattails growing there and pull up their roots.
 The roots are edible and taste pretty good when roasted, boiled, or baked (a bit like a potato).
 You can also eat the center of the stalks when they are still young in the spring.

 There are a bunch of edible mushrooms which can be found in urban areas, like the shaggy mane mushroom and fairy ring mushroom.
-I’d be cautious about eating mushrooms you find though.
+I’d be cautious about eating mushrooms, you find, though.
 Some mushrooms are highly poisonous and can resemble edible species.

 So spend some time researching edible mushrooms and maybe join a foraging group.
-Unless you are 100% sure that the mushroom is edible, then you are better off eating one of the other edible plants you can find.
+Unless you are 100% sure that the mushroom is edible, you are better off eating one of the other edible plants you can find.